Luthetus/Luthetus.Ide/README.md

 When it comes to writing the code for this repository I have, and continue, to struggle immensely.

 But my struggle pales in comparison to what my parents have endured with raising me.
-I am extremely greatful for them.
+I am extremely grateful for them.

 I want the good ending to this story.